reallyreally/discourse-mailgun/README.md

 You'll also need to enable "manual polling enabled" in your discourse email settings admin panel.

+Once that is done, you need to configure Mailgun your mailgun routes to forward messages to `http://your-discourse-url/mailgun/incoming`

 ## Built With

 * [Atom](https://atom.io) - The editor used